Materials Dispatch

 Brazil

-Brazil stands out in this dataset through upstream production exposure, with its strongest relevance showing up in Graphite, Neodymium, and Lithium.
+Brazil stands out in this dataset through upstream production exposure, policy leverage over trade and investment, and named industrial and corporate presence, with its strongest relevance showing up in Niobium, Vanadium, and Graphite.

 Strategic Read